 However, we strongly recommend you enable this additional security for all of the users on your account, as accounts protected by two-factor authentication are far more secure than those only relying on a username and password.

 What happens if I lose my authentication device?

 If you're unable to access your phone or authenticator app and cannot log in to your account, reach out to our Support team to assist you.
-You'll be required to verify some information about yourself and/or your ShootProof account in order for our team to disable two-factor authentication on your account.
+You'll be required to verify information about yourself and/or your ShootProof account so our team can disable two-factor authentication on your account.
 Please email our Support team from the main email address associated with your account if you need assistance.

 Can I require other users on my ShootProof account to have two-factor authentication on their login credentials?